csc301-2024-s/deliverable-1-37-edunexus/deliverables/D1/planning.md

 - The deployment will be automated using **Continuous Integration/Continuous Deployment (CI/CD) pipelines**, likely through GitHub Actions, which will automate testing and deployment processes.
 This will get clearer with time.

-EduNexus will provide a seamless transition from Excel to a more efficient, error-resistant, and user-friendly platform for exam report generation.
-It will offer educators a dedicated tool for creating, managing, and sharing student performance reports with ease, thereby enhancing the educational experience for both teachers and students.

 In the coming weeks, we will refine this technology stack and architecture, ensuring that it aligns with the needs of our users and the goals of our partner organizations.

 ----